 To provide enough Calcium for bones, we should eat foods rich in Calcium regularly such as shrimps, fish, crabs, spinach, cabbage, yogurt, and cereals.

 Despite not constituting as a large proportion as Calcium, Zinc is also present in bone structure and helps bones stronger and healthier.
 Besides, this mineral increases protein synthesis, cell division and appetite, and therefore stimulates the natural growth of the body.
 Zinc deficiency is the leading reason hindering the cell division and causing bone growth disorder, thus leading to no or little height gain, delayed puberty and reduction of sexual functions.

 The demand for Zinc for each age group is as follows.

-Foods high in Zinc are chicken, pork, shrimps, crabs, beef, oysters, etc.
+Foods high in Zinc are chicken, pork, shrimps, crabs, beef, and oysters.

 The demand for Magnesium increases along with each age group:

-We can supplement this mineral by eating foods like katuk, mustard greens, Malabar spinach, some types of herbs, meat, milk, millet, soybeans, peanuts, green peas, banana, avocado, dried apricot, etc.
+We can supplement this mineral by eating foods like katuk, mustard greens, Malabar spinach, some types of herbs, meat, milk, millet, soybeans, peanuts, green peas, banana, avocado, and dried apricot.

 In the skeleton, Phosphorus assures the firmness of bones and creates the strength of muscle.
 Together with Calcium, Phosphorus makes your bones stronger and healthier, creates the most favorable condition for bone growth, and then boosts your height growth maximally.